wlillisdev/quiz-master/README.md

  - [Quizzes Page lighthouse results](assets/readme/quizzes-pages-lighthouse.png) results are slightly down mainly due to the integration  of google maps api.
  - [Contact Us lighthoust results](assets/readme/contact-lighthouse-crop.png)

- ## Java Script
+ ## JavaScript
  - The [JShint](https://jshint.com/) was used to validate the **JavaScrip** code
  - The results initally highlighted a few warnings.
      - [Erros From JShint](assets/readme/jshint-error.png)

- - Each item was addressed, The validation loop for the quizz was edited to remove eval.
+ - Each item was addressed, The validation loop for the quizz was edited to remove eval as Jshint highlighted it could be harmful for security issues.
 And stack overflow suggested adding / /*jshint esversion: 6 */ to the notes this prevented this error.

  ![JShint Scan Pass](assets/readme/jshint-scan-pass.png)